Network topology: Centralization

 A tree topology (a.k.a. hierarchical topology) can be viewed as a collection of star networks arranged in a hierarchy.
 This tree structure has individual peripheral nodes (e.g. leaves) which are required to transmit to and receive from one other node only and are not required to act as repeaters or regenerators.
 Unlike the star network, the functionality of the central node may be distributed.

 As in the conventional star network, individual nodes may thus still be isolated from the network by a single-point failure of a transmission path to the node.
 If a link connecting a leaf fails, that leaf is isolated; if a connection to a non-leaf node fails, an entire section of the network becomes isolated from the rest.

 To alleviate the amount of network traffic that comes from broadcasting all signals to all nodes, more advanced central nodes were developed that are able to keep track of the identities of the nodes that are connected to the network.
-These network switches will "learn" the layout of the network by "listening" on each port during normal data transmission, examining the data packets and recording the address/identifier of each connected node and which port it is connected to in a lookup table held in memory.
+These network switches will learn the layout of the network by listening on each port during normal data transmission, examining the data packets and recording the address/identifier of each connected node and which port it is connected to in a lookup table held in memory.
 This lookup table then allows future transmissions to be forwarded to the intended destination only.

+Daisy chain topology is a way of connecting network nodes in a linear or ring structure.
+It is used to transmit messages from one node to the next until they reach the destination node.

+A daisy chain network can have two types: linear and ring.
+A linear daisy chain network is like an electrical series, where the first and last nodes are not connected.
+A ring daisy chain network is where the first and last nodes are connected, forming a loop.